1. Writing a Multi Layer Feedforward Neural Network from Scratch

 save_model(m)

-- We want to save everything on JSON format so, we are creating dictionary first.
+- We want to save everything in JSON format, so we are creating a dictionary first.

 vars(obj)

-structure of class object.- We are about to save only few things necessary to use a model.
+structure of the class object.- We are about to save only a few things necessary to use a model.

 to_save